Battery Disconnects 101

 • Moroso 74102 Battery Disconnect Switch

-For either of the Moroso Battery Disconnect Switches, you have the flexibility of mounting the switch externally (for example: to the bumper or near the license plate) or internally (closer to the battery).
+For all of the Moroso Battery Disconnect Switches, you have the flexibility of mounting the switch externally (for example: to the bumper or near the license plate) or internally (closer to the battery).
 If you choose to locate the switch internally, we also offer the Moroso Push/Pull Battery Disconnect Mounting Kit to simplify this.

 Finally, we stock a nice variety of Battery Boxes and Battery Trays should you also require either.